khaledlec/Ai-Emotion-Recognition-with-computer-vision/README.md

   This project will present two methods for emotion detection using both Deep Learning and Machine Learning

-## First Project: Real time Emotion detection Using DeepFace:
+## First Method: Real time Emotion detection Using DeepFace:

   DeepFace is a deep learning facial recognition algorithm developed by Facebook's AI research team.
 In this project we will do a Real-time emotion detection using DeepFace to detect emotions in live video streams or video frames in real-time.